mpalashb/django-simple-saas/README.md

 ### Table of Contents

-- 1. Proposal Checker & Generator
+- Proposal Checker & Generator
-- 2. Subscription & Payment
+- Subscription & Payment
-- 3. Admin Panel
+- Admin Panel

-## 1. Proposal
+## Proposal

-## 2. Subscription & Payment
+## Subscription & Payment

-## 3. Admin Panel
+## Admin Panel

-# You might be check some screenshot here to achive some ideas
+# You can check out some screenshots here to get some ideas about our application

 ![Screenshot](screenshots/1-django-saas-home.png)
 ![Screenshot](screenshots/2-django-saas-admin-plan.png)